Skip to main content

 Posted by Laura Strommen - SoundPro on Dec 16th 2022

-Estimated Reading Time: 12 Minutes
+Estimated Reading Time: 9 Minutes

 Anywhere you have an AVL setup will likely utilize a variety of cable types that connect you to audio sources, video equipment, and light fixtures.
 Cables can make or break the success of the AVL experience.
+No matter how many or what kind you use, proper care ensures you get the most out of your cable system, prolonging its lifespan and helping it stay at optimal performance—thus making the most of your investment in high-quality cables.

-THE TYPICAL ANATOMY OF A CABLE
+THE IMPORTANCE OF PROPER CABLE CARE

 Cables are designed to lay and coil in a certain way that preserves the cable interior and keeps the cable working its best.
 This natural coil of the cable is called its memory.
 Unfortunately, poor handling and storage can train this memory over time, eventually ruining the cable.